MikeDigitize/inheritance/README.md

 ```

-So now with a bit of internal testing of arguments I have a series of functions that can be composed as part of a base class or can be used on their own.
+So now with a bit of internal testing of arguments I have a series of functions that can be composed as part of a base class or can be used on their own. `DomElement` is not exactly a particularly great example of a base class but it provides the element that the other functions can act upon so it's ok I guess.
 But I'm still having to use the `new` keyword to instantiate an instance.
 I'll try the same thing again using `Object.create`.

 ```javascript